SERENYX LEAGUE

 - Approved broadcast staff

-- Authorized observers
+- Authorized observers explicitly approved by league staff

 Observers:

-- May not join team slots
+- May not join a team slot

 - May not interact with players

-- May not provide strategic information
+- May not provide strategic or tactical information during the match

-- Must remain neutral
+- Must remain neutral at all times

 Unauthorized observers are strictly prohibited.